transeptorlabs/transeptor-bundler/README.md

 ## Build

-You can build the project using the following command:
+You can build Transeptor from source or use the Docker image.

 ### 🔧 Run from source
 1. Use correct node version `nvm use`